ctava-msft/oct-segment/readme.md

 ### SAM2

 SAM2 is an enhanced version of the Segment Anything Model.
 For more details, refer to the [SAM2 paper](https://arxiv.org/pdf/2408.00714).

+## Design

+### Coordinates to be able to draw a polygon.
+layer_1_top = []
+layer_1_bottom = []

+Hey Guys -

+Good day.

+Have realized the SAM model was detecting objects without provided detailed segmentation coordinates.
+That said, we were all attracted to the library for its ability to color code differences in the image gradients.
+As such, it had promise to give us what we need.
+I was able to tweak the segment_anything source code to determine layers described as a coordinate system.

+This was accomplished by...

+Two options:
+option one: use signal processing to help find edges and edge detection to get contours then and feed layers into SAM option two: hack SAM - it knows about the gradients with colors, generatecoordinates from layers.

+Thanks for your patience with the discovery process as I recognize this was the third attempt.

+Hope you like it.

+Here is a link to the repository with the code:

+Here is the sample coordinate system:

+Please provide any feedback you have.

+Sincerely,
+Chris